 4) Cost of the Anterior Posterior Vaginal Repair

-The Pre & Post Operative Processes of the Anterior Posterior Vaginal Repair
+The Processes of the Anterior Posterior Vaginal Repair

-1) On the appointment day the patient plan to have the Anterior Posterior Vaginal Repair Surgery
+1) About the Anterior Posterior Vaginal Repair Surgery

-Because of technological advances, cosmetic gynecology procedures involving the use of laser have been utilized in anterior-posterior vaginal repair.
+Because of technological advances, the use of laser have been utilized in anterior-posterior vaginal repair.
 Advantages of laser over old conventional scalpel procedure include: less blood loss, less risk of vessel and tissue damage, precise and accurate surgical wound control, quicker recovery time, and better overall results.